 Unlike a traditional 100% online bachelors degree program, this is a limited residency program that requires you to attend orientation in Prescott, Arizona.
 It is also a hybrid program - meaning you will be working in your community and with mentors as well as online.

 Our online programs are flexible both in terms of the ability to complete your degree at a distance, and in the ability you have to earn credit for your life experience through our Prior Learning Assessment.
-We've been working with adult learners through distance programs for over twenty years - our programs are designed with your success in mind.
+We've been working with adult learners through distance programs for over forty years - our programs are designed with your success in mind.
 If you are a transfer student, contact us to find out how your credits might apply.
 We have a generous transfer credit policy.

 Course formats include:

 - Attend New Student Orientation in Prescott, Arizona

 - A minimum of 60 semester credits in Adventure Education

 - Develop two breadths (similar to a minor)

 - Breadth 1 is an elective, with a minimum of 30 semester credits

 - Breadth 2 is the Liberal Arts, with a minimum of 30 semester credits